j3k0/speech.sh/MCP_README.md

 export SPEECH_MODEL="tts-1-hd"
 ```

-## API Methods
+## MCP Tools API

 ### speak

-Converts text to speech and returns the path to the generated audio file.
+Converts text to speech and plays it through your device's speakers.

 **Parameters:**
 - `text` (string, required): The text to convert to speech